Michael Wendler

-Michael Wendler (born Michael Skowronek, 22 June 1972; legal name after his marriage in 2009 Michael Norberg; also known as Der Wendler) is a German pop singer, television personality and conspiracy theorist.
+Michael Wendler (born Michael Skowronek, 22 June 1972; legal name after his marriage in 2009 Michael Norberg; also known as Der Wendler) is a German pop schlager singer, television personality and conspiracy theorist.
 Since his breakthrough in 1998, he has won several awards such as the prestigious Crown of the Folk Music 2012.
 He has been under contract with Sony Entertainment for many years and has a total of six gold records and one platinum.
 Wendler also writes songs and lyrics for other Schlager singers under the pseudonym Mic Skowy.

 Life

 Wendler was born in Dinslaken.
 He is of Polish origin.
 In March 2009, he married his partner of many years, Claudia Norberg in a civil wedding on Sylt and in April 2009 had a church wedding on Mallorca.
 He sold the image rights to the wedding to women's magazine Die Neue.
+They have a daughter, Adeline, born in 2002.

 On 9 January 2010, he was presented with the Crown of Folk Music Award.
 He settled in Dinslaken, building a compound with horse stables, which was completed at the end of 2010.

 In September 2011, Wendler and Markus Krampe opened the "Nina", a discothèque in Bottrop, where pop artists perform live.
 Another offshoot of the successful nightclub was opened in Cologne.

 In 2016, Wendler moved his family to Cape Coral, Florida, where he continues to write and perform in both the US and Germany.

-In 2020, he separated from Claudia Norberg and married 18-year-old Laura Müller.
+In 2020, he divorced Claudia Norberg and married 20-year-old Laura Müller, whom he had been in a relationship with since 2018.
 She left school without graduating and decided to move to Florida with him.
+They have two sons, Rome Aston and Ocean Amor, born in June 2023 and December 2024, respectively.